mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 #### Update of the Deployment experience

-The console deployment experience has been updated.
-It is now also possible to access the Runtime Area upon completion of the deployment by clicking on a button on the respective modal.
+The overall deployment experience in Console has been updated.
+It is now also possible to access the Runtime Area once the deployment process has been completed, simply by clicking on a button in the deployment modal.

 ### Bug Fix